Effects of Drug and Alcohol Abuse Among High School Students

 While teen illicit drug use is declining, overdose rates continue to be concerning.
 According to the Centers for Disease and Control:

+Teens who inject drugs expose themselves to other serious dangers, such as the transmission of HIV/AIDS, Hepatitis B and C, or other sexually transmitted diseases.
 In addition to the risk of contracting bloodborne illnesses, routine injections can lead to collapsed veins, abscesses, pneumonia, liver or kidney disease, and infections of the heart.9

 Substance abuse among youth is also strongly linked to consequences with arrest and the juvenile justice system.
 Studies find that more than 2/3 of young people who are incarcerated are addicted to at least one substance.
 And juvenile delinquency is a risk factor for future substance use and problems with the law.